 In February 2016, the FASB issued guidance (with subsequent targeted amendments) that modifies the accounting for leases.
 Under the new guidance, a lessee will recognize assets and liabilities for most leases (including those classified under existing GAAP as operating leases, which based on current standards are not reflected on the balance sheet), but will recognize expenses similar to current lease accounting.
 For public companies, the new guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those years.
 Early adoption is permitted.
-The new guidance must be adopted using a modified retrospective transition method and provides for certain practical expedients.
-The Company is currently evaluating the impact that the new guidance will have on its consolidated financial statements.
+The new guidance must be adopted using a modified retrospective transition method.
+The Company can choose to apply the new guidance at the beginning of the earliest period presented in the financial statements, or at the date of adoption, with a cumulative-effect adjustment to the opening balance of retained earnings.
 The Company has operating lease agreements for which it expects to recognize right of use assets and corresponding liabilities on its balance sheet upon adoption of the new guidance.
+The Company has prepared a detailed plan to implement the new guidance, gathered the information related to its current lease population, and is assessing its leases in the context of the new framework.
+The Company is working with a vendor to implement a lease consolidated financial statements, business processes, systems and control environment.
+The Company does not plan to implement the new guidance will have on its consolidated financial statements, business processes, systems and control environment.
+The Company does not plan to implement the guidance prior to the required adoption date of January 1, 2019, and the Company plans to initially apply the transition requirements of the guidance at the date of adoption.